Scenic USA - Utah

 Spring on Boulder Mountain

-Managed by the Dixie National Forest, Boulder Mountain is tucked in among some of Utah's grandest scenery.
-Actually a high plateau, Boulder Mountain's east slope overlooks Capitol Reef National Park.
+An area managed by the Dixie National Forest, Boulder Mountain overlooks some of Utah's grandest scenery.
+Actually a big part of a high plateau, Boulder Mountain's east slope offers views toward Capitol Reef National Park.
 Off to the south are the canyonlands of Escalante, Box-Death Hollow Wilderness Area and Hell's Backbone Road.

-Boulder Mountain is best known for its camping, hiking trails, and fishing.
-The Box #34009, the Roundy Trail #34012, and the Coleman Trail #34011 are the only maintained trails within the wilderness area.
+Boulder Mountain, making up nearly half of the immense Aquarius Plateau, is best known for its camping, hiking trails, and fishing.
+Aquarius Plateau - Utah The Box #34009, the Roundy Trail #34012, and the Coleman Trail #34011 are among the few maintained trails within the wilderness area.
 Sprinkled with nearly 80 lakes and several streams, anglers find excellent fishing among this spectacular scenery.
 Most areas are open for fishing from early May through late October.

 All Rights Reserved